rhomobile/rhomobile-docs/eb/en/edge/api/camera.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description

-<p>Path to a sound file resident on the device which will be played when the image is captured.</p>
+Path to a sound file resident on the device which will be played when the image is captured.
 ####Access